ValKhv/GRACKLE/README.md

 All modules are implemented in the singleton paradigm, so that by connecting the library to your database, you can access any public functions in the modules directly or through a qualified name, for example, [#_DOCUMENTER].divider

-- FORMS
+### FORMS
-$\qquad$ The GFORMS.accdb  forms library.
+   The GFORMS.accdb  forms library.
 This form library, when accessed by the GFORM plugin  , allows you to quickly import the form and run it directly in the client database.

 ## USE CASES